Septima/spatialsuite-mobile-singleselect/README.md

 NOTE:
 Never change the mobile-singleselect module.
 Instead, create a custom module with changes only.
-The module is based on the "mobile" module for Spatial Map 2.10 but will probably work with older version.
+The module is based on the "mobile" module for Spatial Map 2.10 but will probably work with older and newer versions.

 ### 3.a Get mobile-singleselect module: